|

 My boys make me incredibly happy – most of the time.
 As long as they want to celebrate being in our family, I'm here for it.
 If/when they don't, we won't.
 It's really pretty simple.

 Google “gotcha day offensive” and you’ll find dozens of articles criticizing the choice to celebrate adoptions as well as using the term gotcha.
-Some people seem to be okay with celebrations as long as the “G word” isn’t used and others seems to find any celebrations whatsoever to be inappropriate.
-Tweak your Google search just a little and look for “gotcha day celebration” and you'll find printables, suggestions for how to through an epic party and gift ideas.
+Some people seem to be okay with celebrations as long as the “G-word” isn’t used and others seem to find any celebrations whatsoever to be inappropriate.
+Tweak your Google search just a little and look for “gotcha day celebration” and you'll find printables, suggestions for how to through an epic party, and gift ideas.

 We're doing us.
-Anything more lavish would feel wrong, be impractical and come on…it's August and we're over-scheduled anyway.
+Anything more lavish would feel wrong, be impractical, and come on.
+Both of our adoption anniversarys are in August and that's an overscheduled, hectic mess as it is.
 Cake and maybe excusing a kid from a chore for a day feels right.
+For us.

 Yes we celebrate Gotcha Day but its complicated